 Here at Sudden Impact Auto, we care about you and your car.
-Our experts recommend these 5 ways to keep your car running in the summer heat without a problem.
+Our experts recommend these 5 ways to keep your car running problem-free in the summer heat.
 August is the hottest month of the year, which means it can also be one of the most brutal months for your car.
 Summer trips and high temperatures can often result in breakdowns on the highway.
 However, there are ways to keep your car running in the summer heat with minimal trouble.

 1. Checking Fluids

 When it comes to engines, fluids are like blood.
 The engine needs them to function properly and stay cool.
 For instance, oil provides lubrication to prevent engine parts from grinding against each other.
 This prevents the build-up of heat and debris, which keeps the engine from breaking down.